 Resin Bound: Resin bound is the best option for driveway installation.
 It usually involves coating the solids in polyurethane resin.
 The solids vary from aggregate, crushed marble, recycled plastic and lots more.
 The mixture lays on a firm base, creating a smooth upper surface.

 The resin–bound mixture provides a rainwater permeable layer so puddles don’t form - which means drainage is never a problem.
-For resin bound driveways, the thickness of the layer varies depending on the size of aggregate, the type of stone used and whether you are making a driveway or resin patio etc. The resin covers all the solids, so there is not a chance of anything working loose.
+For resin bound driveways, the thickness of the layer varies depending on the size of aggregate, the type of stone used and whether you are making a driveway.
+The resin covers all the solids, so there is not a chance of anything working loose.